 In terms of lines of business, there was stronger growth in non-life premiums, increasing 2.7% to USD 625 billion in 2020 (from USD 609 billion in 2019).
 Life business of Global 500 companies decreased (-1.5%) in 2020, falling to USD 633 billion from USD 643 billion in 2019.

 In this year’s Global 500, US mutual insurer State Farm (USA) was again ranked as the largest mutual/cooperative insurer in the world.
-Japanese cooperative insurer and ICMIF member Zenkyoren was ranked as the largest ICMIF member (and third overall) in the Global 500 rankings.
+Japanese cooperative insurer Zenkyoren was ranked as the largest ICMIF member (and third overall) in the Global 500 rankings.